magento/knowledge-base/src/troubleshooting/general/live-search-displays-out-of-stock-products.md

 <ins>Actual result</ins>:

-All four products are shown.
+You see the *We can’t find products matching the selection* message and both products are displayed.

 ## Solution